What Does Litigation Mean in Real Estate?

 Well-intentioned people make mistakes.
 Dishonest people commit fraud.
 Buyers, sellers, property owners, brokers, and anyone involved in real estate transactions can find themselves involved in a dispute, some of which may require litigation to resolve.

 If you find yourself in a seemingly irreconcilable conflict involving real estate, my office can help.
-As a real estate litigation lawyer with 36 years of experience, I can guide the residents of Temecula, Menifee & the surrounding areas to a swift resolution through negotiation, mediation, or litigation.
+As a real estate lawyer in Temecula, CA with 36 years of experience, I can guide the residents of Temecula, Menifee & the surrounding areas to a swift resolution through negotiation, mediation, or litigation.
 I strive to build long-lasting relationships with each of my clients and can provide big-firm quality with a small firm touch.